 Apart from the incredible things to do in Taipei at night, the city offers so many fun, exciting, cultural and adventurous things to do, that it makes it difficult to get bored when in Taipei.
 While the list can be endless, here are some of the absolute must when in Taipei:

-- Visit the city’s temples: One of the most popular attractions and landmarks of Taipei are the many temples you can find situated in each area.
+One of the most popular attractions and landmarks of Taipei are the many temples you can find situated in each area.
 Visiting them will give you an insider’s perspective into Taipei’s culture, traditions and history, too.
 The temples are also a beautiful sight and a glory to look at.
 Some of the temples that should definitely be on your list are Mengjia Longshan Temple, Baoan Temple, Qingshan Temple, Confucius Temple, Ciyou Temple and Guanyin Temple.

-- Visit Taipei’s tallest building and get a bird’s eye view of the city: Taipei 101 was built with a Guinness World Record in mind of becoming the tallest building in the world.
+Taipei 101 was built with a Guinness World Record in mind of becoming the tallest building in the world.
 It held that record up until Dubai built the Burj Khalifa.
 While it is no longer considered the tallest building, it is still a must-visit as you get to experience the world’s fastest elevator as you climb up to the observation deck on the 89th to the 91st floors and get a fantastic view of the city like no other.

-- Go to a tea tasting at one of Taiwan’s many Tea farms: Taiwan is known for its tea and has numerous tea farms where they plant and harvest their own tea.
+Taiwan is known for its tea and has numerous tea farms where they plant and harvest their own tea.
 One of the best things to do in Taipei is visit a tea farm, get familiar with the entire plantation process and indulge in a variety of tea tastings.
 It will definitely be the highlight of your day.
 If you’re lucky, you’ll even get to pick some tea leaves yourself the Taiwanese way.

-- Eat, eat and eat some more.
 We’ve already mentioned that Taipei’s night markets are an absolute must and a huge part of the Taiwanese tradition.
 While there are many night markets, the must-visits where you can find the best street food are Shilin, Raohe, Tonghua, Ningxia and Huaxi.
 Because Taipei’s culture is heavily dependent on food, the food scene is incredible even beyond the street food and going out for dinner or experiencing some of Taipei’s most authentic restaurants is an absolute must.

-- Hot springs: Soaking in hot springs can do your skin wonders as it acts as a natural detox.
+Soaking in hot springs can do your skin wonders as it acts as a natural detox.
 That’s why visiting Taipei’s Beitou Hot Spring should be on the top of your list.
 Not only is it a natural spa for your body, but the view and scenery are absolutely to die for.

-- Hike Elephant Mountain: If you’re looking to do some exercise while exploring nature, then it’s time you hike Elephant mountain.
+If you’re looking to do some exercise while exploring nature, then it’s time you hike Elephant mountain.
 While it’s a short, steep hike from Xiangshan metro station, expect to climb 500 stairs to the rock viewing point and 600 stairs to the viewing platform.
 Many people like to hike up to watch the sunrise or sunset and experience the stunning views of Taipei from the top.
 Expect to reach the top in around 30 minutes, or longer if you’re physically unfit.

-- Experience the true Taiwanese traditions in some of Taipei’s most famous festivals: If you’re staying for a while expect to experience the best nights of your life when it’s time for a typical Taiwanese festival.
+If you’re staying for a while expect to experience the best nights of your life when it’s time for a typical Taiwanese festival.
 During the first half of the year from January – July there are several festivals such as the Taipei Lantern Festival, Lunar New Year and street parades celebrating the birthdays of the Gods.
 During these times, the city’s festivities are brought out to the maximum with costumes, music, dance, performances and of course, a whole lot of food.

-- Get a knife massage: In Taipei, you won’t just get any massage, but one with blades.
+In Taipei, you won’t just get any massage, but one with blades.
 Known to be part of the traditional Chinese culture, knife massages are still highly recommended and quite popular in Taipei.
 Before you get thwacked numerous times with a knife, you’ll be handed a list of benefits which include improving sleep, boosting metabolism, improving blood circulation, fighting fat and helping any sores along with a price list.
 Usually, it costs around NT$220 for a 10-minute massage or NT $ 1200 for a 60-minutes massage.

-- Hop on the Taipei Double Decker bus: On this bus, you’ll get the chance to visit some of Taipei’s top attractions and indulge in its culture, history and architecture.
+On this bus, you’ll get the chance to visit some of Taipei’s top attractions and indulge in its culture, history and architecture.
 Some of the many attractions include Taipei 101, CKS Memorial Hall, National Palace Museum, Sun Yat-sen Memorial Hall, Temples, Huashan 1914 Creative Arts park and many more.

-- Take a Taiwanese cooking class: Because you’ll be addicted to Taiwanese food, it’s a fun and exciting opportunity to attend a cooking class and learn how to make some of Taiwan’s speciality dishes.
+Because you’ll be addicted to Taiwanese food, it’s a fun and exciting opportunity to attend a cooking class and learn how to make some of Taiwan’s speciality dishes.
 You’ll find numerous ones all over the city and can even take up a different dish every month or so and get familiar with the secrets to Taiwanese cuisine.

 Taipei for Families